 What to Expect in the Nutrition Coordinated Program

-Our program must be completed on a full-time basis.
+Our program must be completed on a full-time, in-person basis.
 This usually takes two and a half to three years.
 (If you choose to do a project or thesis, you’ll likely take longer.)

 This is an example of a typical program of study.
 Your advisor will work with you to design a schedule that will ensure you complete all of the required courses.